Walkout Basement

 Summary: A walkout basement is a good way to get more living area for the least amount of building costs.

-Or, if your building site has a slope to it or is on a hill, you can build your foundation as a walkout basement.
-Problem solved!
+If your building site has a slope to it or is on a hill, you can build your foundation as a walkout basement.

 Walkout basements are great.
 They provide plenty of light and provide excellent water drainage for a dry basement.